 6. Save for emergencies and future goals: Building an emergency fund is crucial for financial stability.
 Aim to save at least three to six months' worth of living expenses.
 Additionally, set aside money for future goals, such as buying a house, starting a business, or retirement.

 7. Review and adjust your budget regularly: Your financial situation may change over time, so it's important to review and adjust your budget regularly.
 Life events, such as a job change or an increase in expenses, may require you to make adjustments to your budget and payment plan.
+Stay proactive and make necessary changes to ensure you're on track towards your financial goals.

 By developing a budget and payment plan, you'll gain better control over your finances and take steps towards achieving financial stability.
 Remember, it's a process that requires discipline and commitment, but the rewards are well worth it.